ozcelikfu/brain-diffuser/README.md

 3. Extract CLIP-Vision features of stimuli images for any subject 'x' using `python scripts/vdvae_extract_features.py -sub x`
 4. Train regression models from fMRI to CLIP-Text features and save test predictions using `python scripts/cliptext_regression.py -sub x`
 5. Train regression models from fMRI to CLIP-Vision features and save test predictions using `python scripts/clipvision_regression.py -sub x`
-6. Reconstruct images from predicted test features using `python scripts/versatilediffusion_reconstruct_images.py -sub x`
+6. Reconstruct images from predicted test features using `python scripts/versatilediffusion_reconstruct_images.py -sub x` .
+This code is written as you are using two 12GB GPUs but you may edit according to your setup.

 ## References
 - Codes in vdvae directory are derived from [openai/vdvae](https://github.com/openai/vdvae)